 Value chain integration and access to market.
 The above-mentioned barriers to growth are major factors impeding cooperatives ability to integrate value chains and/or to access and gain market share.
-In addition, cooperatives (especially in the olive oil and honey sub-sector) have been encouraged by donor funded programs to improve production quality and develop marketing strategies that focus on short value chain.
-Donor projects market strategy choices have been partly guided by the relatively small supply capacity of cooperatives.
-Such limited capacity limit cooperatives ability to integrate larger and more complex chains.
+In addition, cooperatives (especially in the honey sub-sector) have been encouraged by donor-funded programs to improve production quality and develop marketing strategies that focus on short value chains.
+Donor projects' market strategy choices have been partly guided by the relatively small supply capacity of cooperatives.
+Such limited capacity limits cooperatives ability to integrate larger and more complex chains.